fivetran/dbt_hubspot/README.md

 #### Important!
 - You must have sources `property` and `property_option` enabled to enable labels.
 By default, these sources are enabled.
 - You CANNOT enable labels if using `hubspot__pass_through_all_columns: true`.`
-- As you add more label columns, your run time will increase due to the underlying logic requirements.
+- We recommend being selective with the label columns you add.
+As you add more label columns, your run time will increase due to the underlying logic requirements.

 To enable labels for a given property, set the property attribute `add_property_label: true`, using the below format.